Monthly Archives: April 2013

 Everyone and their mothers seems to have joined Twitter, and the same can be said about soaps: “The Young and the Restless” and “The Bold and the Beautiful” co-creator, Lee Phillip Bell, has joined the popular social networking site!

-It’s been just over a year since “The Bold and the Beautiful’s” Bridget Forrester (Ashley Jones) briefly dropped onto the canvas and allowed her babydaddy, Owen Knight (Brandon Beemer), to start a life with Jackie Marone (Lesley-Anne Down), and a rep confirms she’s coming back again!
+It’s been just over a year since “The Bold and the Beautiful’s” Ashley Jones (Bridget Forrester) briefly dropped into town and allowed Owen to start a life with Jackie, and it looks like she’s coming back again!
 But what drama will ensue this time when Bridget hits the screen?

-Child actress Lauren Boles has won over the hearts of soap fans as Bo and Hope’s “Days of our Lives” daughter, Ciara, and apparently, she also won over ‘Glee’ fans as the young version of Rachel Berry (Lea Michele), because the show has asked her back for a second time!
+Child actress Lauren Boles has won of the hearts of soap fans as Bo and Hope’s “Days of our Lives” daughter, Ciara, and apparently, she also won over ‘Glee’ fans as the young version of Rachel Barry (Lea Michelle), because the show has asked her back for a second time!

 If you think you’ve got “The Young and the Restless’” Max Ehrich (Fenmore Baldwin) figured out, think again.
 Soap Opera Network recently caught up with the young actor, and he’s definitely more than meets the eye!